-Each of the principles presented in this Report conforms to the guidelines of the aforementioned Code and relevant applicable laws and regulations.
+The principles presented in this Report conform to the guidelines of the Code and all applicable laws and regulations in Qatar.

-In view of the increasing focus on corporate governance and risk management, the Bank has taken active measures to further enhance and raise its corporate governance standards during 2012.
-Through the combined efforts of the Board of Directors, Executive Management and employees, the Bank has adopted governance charters and documents which are in line with applicable regulatory requirements and leading corporate governance practices.
-In addition, having the ultimate objective of promoting greater transparency and governance over Bank activities, the Board has reviewed and enhanced the mandates of its existing Board Committees and approved the establishment of additional Board Committees to specifically oversee the nomination, evaluation and remuneration processes of Board Members and Executive Management, as applicable.
+Regulators and investors increasingly focus on corporate governance and risk management and the Bank continued to take active measures to further enhance and raise its corporate governance standards during 2013.
+Through the combined efforts of the Board of Directors, the Executive Management and its employees, the Bank has adopted governance charters and documents which demonstrate full compliance with regulatory requirements and best practice in corporate governance.

-The building blocks towards a more robust corporate governance framework are already in place and the focus now is ensuring seamless execution and delivery.
-Realizing the importance of a strong corporate governance culture in sustaining growth and profitability in the business, Commercial Bank continues to aspire to meet the leading international standards in corporate governance along with the full concern to abide with local guidelines and regulations.
+We have a robust corporate governance foundation at the Bank and our aim now is to ensure seamless execution and delivery.
+Recognising how paramount a strong corporate governance culture is to sustaining growth and profitability, Commercial Bank continues to meet the leading international standards in corporate governance, while complying fully with local guidelines and regulations.

-Abdullah bin Khalifa Al Attiyah Chairman
+Abdullah bin Khalifa Al Attiyah

-II.
+Chairman

 Governance Framework